EIDA/routing/doc/index.rst

 -----------

 Metadata needs to be updated regularly due to the small but constant changes in the Arclink inventory.
-You can always run safely the ``update-metadata.sh`` script at any time you want.
+You can always run safely the ``updateAll.py`` script at any time you want.
 The Routing Service creates a processed version of the Arclink XML, but this will be automatically updated each time a new inventory XML file is detected.